 Belgium has three official languages, namely: Dutch, French and German; the Flemish region all speak Dutch 55% – making the most widely spoken language in the country, followed by the French community, the part of Wallonia 40 %.
 The least is German spoken official native word.
 These three languages are difficult to learn and it is very challenging too.
 Unfortunately, most Belgian communicate in English, so it is easy to be understood.

 However, there is still a lot ( hidden ) racism in Belgium.
 When you’re particularly at school or on the streets; you might not get an attack, or they may not wail at you, but the racism is there… Racism often happens during job interviews discussing blackface character, Black Pete, short people and so on.

-Taxes are high in Belgium, it is considered as the world number one highest income tax rate with 42%.
+Taxes are high in Belgium.
 The Belgian needs to pay over a lot of taxes.

 © Leonie M.